nodejs/nodejs.org/COLLABORATOR_GUIDE.md

   - You can create Mixins within the `styles/mixins` folder

 > \[!NOTE]\
 > Tailwind is already configured for this repository.
-You don't need to import any Tailwind module within your CSS modules.
+You don't need to import any Tailwind module within your CSS module.\
-> You can apply Tailwind classes by regularly using CSS variables or Tailwind's `@apply` token, for example.
-If you have questions, please raise them on Pull Requests or Issues.
+> You can apply Tailwind Tokens with Tailwind's `@apply` CSS rule.
+[Read more about applying Tailwind classes with `@apply`](https://tailwindcss.com/docs/functions-and-directives#apply).

 > \[!IMPORTANT]\
-> For styling Components, only using Tailwind variables for defining paddings, margins, spacing, flexboxes, and all sorts of CSS classes is mandatory.
-> There are times when manual values are allowed, but we recommend setting them in reusable variables.
-Within the `styles` folder.
-> If unsure how to proceed, ask for help within Issues or Pull Requests.

-> \[!IMPORTANT]\
 > When using IDEs such as Visual Studio Code, we recommend installing the official [Stylelint](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
 > and [Tailwind](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) Extensions.\
-> This is necessary since we use custom CSS syntax (that comes from our PostCSS plugins)\
-> Our Stylelint Configuration is already compatible with our PostCSS rules and plugins.
+> These are recommended Extensions for IntelliSense, Syntax Highlighting and Error Checking when styling your Component.

 ### Best practices when creating a Component